The-Pirateship/brwne-extensions/vscode/src/triggers/README.md

   * Starts polling for the new file via `startPollingForChanges`

 * **Track Content Changes**
-  On every document edit (typing, deleting, etc.), the tracker triggers `uploadWorkingChanges` to keep the backend or CLI aware of recent modifications.
+  On every document save, the tracker triggers `uploadWorkingChanges` to keep the backend or CLI aware of recent modifications.

 * **Initial Bootstrapping**
   Upon activation, it immediately: